powercomp750/SRMInsider/README.md

 * <code>map.html</code>

   This is second major thing developed as per requirements.
-Basically I've utlized Google maps and created custom exact locations for each places as shown in cards.
+Basically I've utilized Google maps and created custom exact locations for each places as shown in cards.

 * <code>404.html</code>